 Sending song now-playing information to your RDS Encoder has clear advantages for your listeners and also your station.
 Now Playing data enhances the listener experience by allowing them to discover new tracks.
 Sending additional messages such as promotional or advertising messages provides an additional revenue opportunity.

 UECP is a generic protocol used to configure RDS Encoders and send dynamic data to them.
 It is supported to varying degrees in most new RDS Encoders, although proprietary protocol are still pretty common too.

-If you don’t have a UECP-equipped RDS encoder, you can use the StereoTool software as a quick and easy way to test UECP.
+If you don’t have a UECP-equipped RDS encoder, you can use the StereoTool software as a software-based RDS Encoder and Audio Processor.

 In general, you will need to: